TranThanhTuan2509/video2command-v2/README.md

   </picture>
 </p>

 - The new branch was adding to run simultaneously with the translation one.
-The main function of this branch is action recognition
+The main function of this branch is action classification

 <p align="center">
   <picture>